-When [Start Interval] is set to [Now], a picture is taken immediately, Instant Review is displayed, and then the monitor display turns off.
-When the number of pictures set in [Number of Shots] has been taken, [Interval shooting complete] is displayed, and then the camera turns off.
+When [Start Interval] is set to [Now], a picture is taken immediately, Instant Review is displayed, and then the monitor turns off.

+When the specified number of pictures are taken, [Interval shooting complete] is displayed, and then the camera returns to normal movie recording mode.

-- When recording with Interval Movie, use the AC adapter kit K-AC115 (optional) or install a fully charged battery.
+- When recording with Interval Movie, use the AC adapter kit (optional) or install a fully charged battery.
 If the battery is not sufficiently charged, it may become depleted during recording and cause recording of the movie to stop. - Interval Movie is canceled when the SD Memory Card has no more available space.